Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/keegan-itinerary/iceland-revised.md

     <div class="itinerary-story__opening-copy">
       <h2>A Conversation About Design and Access</h2>
       <p>
         My visit began with a conversation with a product design engineer in Össur’s R&D team.
 With a background in mechanical engineering, he had worked extensively on the actuator that controls resistance in the Navii bionic knee.
-Navii uses magnetorheological (MR) fluid, which responds to a magnetic field, to adjust how freely the knee moves.
+Navii uses magnetorheological (MR) fluid, which responds to a magnetic field to adjust how freely the knee moves.
 It occupies a broadly similar space to Ottobock’s C-Leg, but takes a different mechanical approach.
-I was interested in the technology itself, and just as curious about how an engineer working on one component stays connected to the experience of the person wearing the whole device.
+Prior to our conversation, I was interested in learning about both the technology itself and how an engineer working on one component stays connected to the experience of the person wearing the whole device.
       </p>

       <p>
         One of my first questions was how feedback from prosthetic users reaches the R&D team.
 I knew clinicians were involved, but wanted to understand what happens after they report a problem or suggest a change.
 The engineer described how feedback from certified prosthetists and orthotists (CPOs), who fit and work with these products, can inform firmware updates and future development.
-For instance, he told me about how feedback from CPOs in Germany had recently contributed to an update to Navii’s behavior when walking up inclines.
-A patient's experience on a slope could make its way back into the software controlling the knee.
+For instance, he told me about how feedback from CPOs in Germany had recently led to an update to Navii’s behavior when walking up inclines.
+This is how a person's experience on a slope could make its way back to engineers who can then modify the software controlling the knee.
       </p>

       <p>
         He also described Össur’s work with highly experienced “Super Users,” who test products under demanding conditions.
-Their role prompted me to think about the role of a lab in prosthetic development.
+Their role prompted me to think about the purpose of a laboratory in prosthetic development.
 While controlled testing in a lab can isolate a movement or load, everyday life combines them in less predictable ways.
 Users who push their prostheses hard can reveal limits that might otherwise remain hidden.
 I found myself wondering how those insights pair with feedback from people whose priorities are quieter but just as consequential, such as comfort and confidence.
       </p>

     <figure class="itinerary-story__body-copy">